AnaSegarra/banking-sys/README.md

 Logged account holders can transfer money from any of their accounts to another account through a POST request to /api/v1/transactions

-Full API documentation can be found at [https://documenter.getpostman.com/view/10354400/T17AkBfm?version=latest](https://documenter.getpostman.com/view/10354400/T17AkBfm?version=latest)
+Full API documentation can be found at [https://documenter.getpostman.com/view/10354400/T17AkBfm?version=latest](https://documenter.getpostman.com/view/10354400/T17AkBfm?version=latest).
+Additionally, `Banking_System.json` file can be imported into Postman to test the API.

 ## Technologies